mdsdqk/crello/README.md

-# crello
+# Crello

-Trello Clone built with React (cra) using Typescript
+A trello clone built with React and TypeScript.
+The app was created using create-react-app